rustomax/observeshop-playwright/README.md

 > ❗ Instructions in this document are for `Ubuntu 22.04.3 LTS (Jammy Jellyfish)` and `Node v18.16.0`.
 Instructions may vary for different OS and Node versions.

-> ❗ I am using my own user `max` here.
-For more production setup, create a dedicated playwright user.
-(Perhaps consider `/usr/sbin/nologin` for the shell?)
+> ❗ I am using my own user (`max`) here.
+For more of a production setup, create a dedicated playwright user.
+(Perhaps consider `/usr/sbin/nologin` for the shell, although I haven't tested that and not sure if it will break things...)

 ## Install node, playwright and required libraries